SainsburyWellcomeCentre/RCWG/tmp/openDataScienceTools.md

 # What we propose

-- Create an **Open Data Science** organization to centralize activities at the SWC/GCNU related to open data science.
+- Build on amazing previous work by previous (Charly Rosseau and Maxime Rio) and current (Adam Tyson and Steve Lenzi) SWC members to exapnd open-science related activities.
+We will create an **Open Data Science** organization to centralize activities at the SWC/GCNU related to open science.

-- Build a web site providing:
+- Improve the current ([PyClub/PyStarters web site](https://sainsburywellcomecentre.github.io/pystarters/) providing:

     - Contact information of the steering committee and contributors to the organization,